 As part of Ben Judd’s Stanley Picker Fellowship project The Origin, a series of workshops, performances, talks and tours took place at Stanley Picker Gallery, a boat moored in Kingston Upon Thames and online throughout June and July 2021.

-On 26 June, Martin Glover will lead a British Sign Language tour of the exhibition at the Gallery The Origin.
-Visitors registered for the tour will then be transported to the boat moored in Twickenham for a tour of Eel Pie Island, concluding at the Eel Pie Island Museum.
+On 26 June, Martin Glover led a British Sign Language tour of the exhibition at the Gallery The Origin.
+Visitors registered for the tour were then transported to the boat moored in Twickenham for a tour of Eel Pie Island, concluding at the Eel Pie Island Museum.